BoceHu/vision_based_grasp/README.md

 ## Project Description

-This project aimed to use a deep learning model to predict the robotic arm grasp poses from an depth image scene.
+This project aimed to use a deep learning model to predict the robotic arm grasp poses from a depth image scene.
 According to the objects' spatial information, the deep learning model can output the grasp position, grasp angle, and gripper width to finish the grasp work.
 The GGCNN [<sup>1</sup>](#refer-anchor-1) was implemented in this project.
-It is a simple model and widely used.
+It is a simple model and is widely used.

 <figure>
     <img src="./images/grasp.gif">